brandonbrown/DWA/ClassContent/Module-2-Pivot/Research.md

 A very good entry into the concepts of Continuous Integration, Delivery, and Development while providing some clear-cut contrast between each.
 This article outlines a lot of key terminology.

 ## [Continuous Delivery](https://devops.com/continuous-delivery-pipeline/) (5m read)
-This read focuses more on Software Development than for releasing Web Applications but it does a good bit toward reinforcing the idea that iterating on a code base will yield enhancement overtime and with a Continuous Delivery Pipeline developers are able to release new features to end users quickly allowing for fast iteration cycles.
+This read focuses more on Software Development than for releasing Web Applications but it does a good bit toward reinforcing the idea that iterating on a codebase will yield enhancement overtime and with a Continuous Delivery Pipeline developers are able to release new features to end users quickly allowing for fast iteration cycles.

 ## [Simple Continuous Delivery Pipeline](https://www.madetech.com/blog/continuous-delivery-building-a-pipeline) (15m read)